Excitation function of femtoscopic L\'evy source parameters of pion pairs in EPOS4: Summary and outlook

 \section{Summary and outlook}

-We presented detailed investigations of the simulated particle emitting source in $\sqrt{s_{NN}}=7.7-200$ GeV 0-10\% centrality Au+Au collisions within the framework of the EPOS4 model.
-We calculated the spatial pair distribution $D(\vec \rho)$ for identical charged pions in the longitudinally comoving system, for several bins of pair transverse mass ($m_T$) and calculated their one-dimensional projections in the Bertsch-Pratt out, side, and long coordinates.
-We fitted these projections simultaneously with projections of a single 3D Lévy distribution, and found a statistically and qualitatively also adequate description of the source, up to distances of a few dozen (or up to a hundred) femtometers.
-We then extracted the following source parameters: Lévy index (or shape parameter) $\alpha$, spatial Lévy scales (or HBT radii) $R_{\rm out,side,long}$, and correlation strength parameter $\lambda$.
-We then investigated the $m_T$ and $\sqrt{s_{NN}}$ dependence of these source parameters.
+We present a detailed investigations of the simulated particle emitting source in 0-10\% central Au+Au collisions at collision energies $\sqrt{s_{NN}}=7.7-200$ GeV within the framework of the EPOS4 model.
+The spatial pair distance distribution $D(\vec \rho)$ for identical charged pions was calculated in the longitudinally comoving system for several bins of pair transverse mass, and its one-dimensional projections in the Bertsch-Pratt out, side, and long coordinates were obtained.
+These projections were simultaneously fitted with those of a single 3D Lévy distribution, providing a statistically and qualitatively adequate description of the source up to distances of a few dozen (or up to a hundred) femtometers.
+The following source parameters were extracted: Lévy index (or shape parameter) $\alpha$, spatial Lévy scales (or HBT radii) $R_{\rm out,side,long}$, and correlation strength parameter $\lambda$.
+And then the transverse mass $m_T$ and energy dependence of these source parameters was investigated.

-We found that the radii $R_{\rm out,side,long}$ decrease with transverse mass at all collision energies, a characteristic observation attributed to the expansion of the system.
+We found that the radii $R_{\rm out,side,long}$ decrease with $m_T$ at all collision energies, a characteristic observation attributed to the expansion of the system.
 This decrease appeared to be the strongest in the longitudinal direction.
 The radii show a moderate increase with collision energy, also strongest for the longitudinal direction.
-An average scale ($R_{\rm avg}$) and out-side anisotropy (in form of the difference and the ratio of the out and side radii) were also investigated.
+An average scale ($R_{\rm avg}$) and out-side anisotropy (in form of the difference and the ratio of the out and side radii were) also investigated.
 The anisotropy appears to decrease towards higher collision energies.
-One of the important future research directions is to investigate this for a modified equation of state, as the change in the order of the phase transition is expected to have characteristic signature in the increase of the correlation radius in the out direction ($R_{\rm out}$).
+The Lévy exponent, describing the source shape, was also investigated as a function of $m_T$ and collision energy.
+A weak but smooth increase with $m_T$ is observed across all energies, whereas a less regular decrease occurs with increasing collision energy.
+The correlation strength parameter $\lambda$, extracted based on the integral of the fitted Lévy distribution, and corresponding to the core fraction among all pion pairs, was also investigated as a function of transverse mass and collision energy.
+A clear increase is found with $m_T$ for all collision energies.
+This can also be described as a ``hole'' at small $m_T$, as discussed by PHENIX in Ref.~\cite{Abdulameer2024RHIC}.
+In EPOS4, the predicted $\lambda$ values at $\sqrt{s_{NN}}$ = 200 GeV are very close to those obtained in EPOS3~\cite{kincses20253DEPOS3}, which were shown to describe the PHENIX data well.
+Furthermore, a weak decrease is found in $\lambda$ for larger collision energies.